bagheeraja/Hotel-Advanced-Java-Docker-Cloud-Demo/README.md

 Changes: WelcomeController establishes /welcome endpoint, accepts lang request parameter, and returns requested welcome message and http response.

+File Name: *app.component.html*
+Lines: 27-31
+Changes: HTML to retrieve and display the HTML Observables for the French and English Welcome messages

+File Name: *app.component.ts*
+Lines: 37-39
+Changes: Send GET requests to appropriate endpoints for French and English Welcome messages

 2. Modify the front end to display the price for a reservation in currency rates for U.S. dollars ($), Canadian dollars (C$), and euros (€) on different lines.

 *Note: It is not necessary to convert the values of the prices.*